taniasanjid/cypress/README.md

-# UI automation in Cypress tool with mochaawesome report
+# UI automation in Cypress tool with mochawesome report